carpentries/lesson-example/_episodes/03-organization.md

     2. Its title must be `"Instructors' Guide"`.
     3. Its permalink must be `/guide/`.
     4. It may include whatever content the author thinks appropriate.

+`.github/ISSUE_TEMPLATE.md` and  `.github/PULL_REQUEST_TEMPLATE.md`
+:   When you add an issue and/or pull request templates to your repository, project contributors will automatically see the template's contents in the issue or pull request body.
+Templates customize and standardize the information you'd like included when contributors contribute.
+These files can also be stored in `docs` instead of `.github`.

 ## Figures